stefbowerman/z-theme/src/scripts/README.md

 ## Adding Section JS

 When adding section javascript, take extra care to make sure that it is fully compatible with the theme editor API.
 For reference, see the following slate documentation on [adding section javascript](https://shopify.github.io/slate/js-examples/#section-events).
-The code structure requires that you attach a constructor to `window.theme` which can them be passed into the section management object.
+The code structure requires that you attach a constructor to `window.theme` which can then be passed into the section management object.
 You should declare any selectors needed by that section outside of the constructor, and attach all methods to the object's prototype.
 The constructor and object key should both be Pascal cased.
 The constructor *must* accept an `HTMLElement` as it's only argument.

 A simple example would look like: